 - The company has got a “Notice of No Objection to a Company being Deregistered” (or also known as “Notice of No Objection”) delivered by the Commissioner of Inland Revenue.

 3.3.
-How to apply for deregistration of a defunct solvent company in Hong Kong (2 steps)
+Process of deregistration for a defunct solvent company in Hong Kong

 As aforementioned, the process of deregistration for a Hong Kong company is simple, easy and affordable.
 You can result in your HK business to be deregistered with a 2-step order as below: